-"§ 143C-164.
+"§ 143D-164.
 Performance bond.

-- (a) Each lottery contractor in a major procurement shall, at the time of executing the contract with the Director, post an appropriate bond or letter of credit with the Director, in an amount as deemed necessary by the Commission for that particular bid or contract. - (b) The Commission may issue a rule allowing the Director to decrease the bond or letter of credit requirement for a major procurement if the Director determines that the decrease will result in a cost savings to the Commission while still providing adequate protection against nonperformance. - (c) In lieu of a bond or letter of credit, a contractor may, to assure the faithful performance of its obligations, deposit and maintain with the Director securities that are interest-bearing or accruing that, with the exception of those specified in subdivision (1) or (2) of this subsection, are rated in one of the four highest classifications by an established nationally recognized investment rating service.
-Securities eligible under this subsection are limited to the following: - (1) Certificates of deposit issued by solvent banks and savings associations organized and existing under North Carolina law or under the laws of the United States and having their principal place of business in North Carolina. - (2) United States bonds and bills for which the full faith and credit of the government of the United States is pledged for the payment of principal and interest. - (3) General obligation bonds and notes of any political subdivision of the State. - (4) Corporate bonds of a corporation that is not an affiliate or subsidiary of the depositor.
+- (a) Each lottery contractor in a major procurement shall, at the time of executing the contract with the Director, post an appropriate bond or letter of credit with the Director, in an amount as deemed necessary by the Commission for that particular bid or contract. - (b) The Commission may issue a rule allowing the Director to decrease the bond or letter of credit requirement for a major procurement, after the contract has been in force for one year, if the Director determines that the decrease will result in a cost savings to the Commission while still providing adequate protection against nonperformance. - (c) In lieu of a bond or letter of credit, a contractor may, to assure the faithful performance of its obligations, deposit and maintain with the Director securities that are interest-bearing or interest-accruing that, with the exception of those specified in subdivision (1) or (2) of this subsection, are rated in one of the four highest classifications by an established nationally recognized investment rating service.
+Securities eligible under this subsection are limited to any of the following: - (1) Certificates of deposit issued by solvent banks and savings associations organized and existing under North Carolina law or under the laws of the United States and having their principal place of business in North Carolina. - (2) United States bonds and bills for which the full faith and credit of the government of the United States is pledged for the payment of principal and interest. - (3) General obligation bonds and notes of any political subdivision of the State. - (4) Corporate bonds of a corporation that is not an affiliate or subsidiary of the depositor.